Rose Winebrenner Bio

 Although Rose Winebrenner is based in Chicago, she also travels throughout Asia for her inspiration.
 One might see her walking on a beautiful path of flowers playing her ukulele and singing with the birds.

-Rose is currently composing and recording new inspirational and uplifting music for an upcoming release.
-She is also creating artistic images, mainly kaleidoscopes and mandalas, which are her favorite forms of geometric art.
+Rose is always composing and recording new inspirational and uplifting music.
+Melodies and harmonies drift through her mind as easily as the wind.
+She also creates artistic images, mainly kaleidoscopes and mandalas, which are her favorite forms of geometric art.

 Thank you for visiting!